awslabs/aws-encryption-sdk-specification/changes/2020-07-06_clarify-streaming-encrypt-decrypt/change.md

 Additionally, we use similar conditions to specify when the output of the operation MAY be released.

-This change SHOULD NOT introduce any language which is implementation specific for a specific streaming interface.
+This change SHOULD be agnostic to streaming interface implementations.
 Any streaming interface which is capable of moving bytes over time from one place to another, and is able to indicate an end to the bytes MUST be able to implement this specification as written.

 ### How should verification and signing be performed?

+For one step decryption or encryption, where the entire message is available in memory, verification and signing can be performed in one step, after the message header and message body has been serialized or deserialized.

+For streaming use cases,
-In order to not require holding the entire message in memory to either create or verify a signature, this change specifies that streaming use cases input the message to the signature algorithm in parts, as it is being parsed or serialized.
+in order to not require holding the entire message in memory to either create or verify a signature, this change specifies that streaming use cases input the message to the signature algorithm in parts, as it is being parsed or serialized.

-As such, this change states that once the header or a frame is serialized or parsed, it MUST be inputted to the signature algorithm (if included) such that it isn't required to remain in memory for the duration of the operation.
+As such, this change states that once the header or a frame is serialized or parsed, it SHOULD be inputted to the signature algorithm (if included) such that it isn't required to remain in memory for the duration of the operation.

+If an implementation is unable to do this, it SHOULD NOT extend an API that supports streaming.

 ### How and when should plaintext be released?

-For one-shot cases,
+The ESDK MUST NOT release any unauthenticated plaintext.
+If the plaintext comes from a message with a signature, the answer depends on whether the decryption is being streamed or done in one step.

+For one step decryption,
 where the entire message is available in memory, it is obvious that the operation MUST NOT release any plaintext until the signature (if included) is verified.